Armyworms

 The most damage is caused in ripening crops when the foliage dries off.
 The armyworms then begin to eat any green areas that remain.

 In cereals, the last section of the stem to dry out is usually just below the seed head.
-Armyworms, particularly the older ones, that chew at this vulnerable spot cause lopping of the heads and can devastate a crop nearing maturity in 1 or 2 nights.
+Armyworms, particularly the older ones, that chew at this vulnerable spot cause lopping of the heads and can devastate a crop nearing maturity in one or 2 nights.

 Generally, the larger the armyworm, the greater the damage.
 In wheat and barley, whole heads are severed, while in oats individual grains are bitten off below the glumes.